Welcome to today's edition of the Rush 24-7 podcast.

 Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's open live Friday.

-Yes, ladies and gentlemen, the golden opportunity for those of you who uh would have no chance, no prayer of being on this program Monday through Thursday, because on Friday, we frankly don't care.
+Yes, ladies and gentlemen, the golden opportunity for those of you who would have no chance, no prayer of being on this program Monday through Thursday, because on Friday, we frankly don't care.

-Doesn't have to interest me.
+It doesn't have to interest me.

-In fact, doesn't have to interest anybody.
+In fact, it doesn't have to interest anybody.

 That is the career risk that I take.

-800 282-2882, the email address rush at eIB net.com.
+800-282-2882, the email address, rush at EIBnet.com.

-You remember uh cut the music.
+You remember Cut the Music.

 Thank you.